-Pickleball World #1 Anna Leigh Waters Re-Signs with Paddletek

-World Number One professional pickleball player Anna Leigh Waters has extended her partnership with U.S. paddle manufacturer, Paddletek, and will continue to compete in professional pickleball events with her signature Paddletek paddle.
+PICKLEBALL WORLD #1 ANNA LEIGH WATERS RE-SIGNS WITH PADDLETEK

-Niles, MI February 16, 2023 --(PR.com)-- World Number One professional pickleball player Anna Leigh Waters has extended her partnership with U.S. paddle manufacturer, Paddletek, and will continue to compete in professional pickleball events with her signature Paddletek paddle.
+NILES, MI, UNITED STATES, February 16, 2023 /EINPresswire.com/ -- World Number One professional pickleball player Anna Leigh Waters has extended her partnership with U.S. paddle manufacturer, Paddletek, and will continue to compete in professional pickleball events with her signature Paddletek paddle.

 “We are honored to continue our relationship with Anna Leigh and her family,” said Curtis Smith, CEO, Paddletek, LLC.
 “Our entire team is very proud to have witnessed Anna Leigh’s progression to the highest level of professionalism, as well as her #1 ranking.”